maraujo010/goo-analytics/README.md

-This plugin was a result of a coding challenge with the following requirements:
+This plugin was the result of a coding challenge with the following requirements:

 - Build a WordPress-Plugin that adds some options to the database at its first activation.